-This course intensely reviews the grammar from levels I-II.
-It provides an introduction to literature, and it surveys culture and art, and music Students who have completed this course have been successful in gaining university CLEP credits.
+This course intensely reviews the grammar from levels I-II and includes introductions to the imperfect and other tenses.
+It provides an introduction to literature, and it surveys culture and art, and music.
+Students have the option of purchasing 3 credits through Seton Hill University.